 He ends the letter by saying "please be strong for me" and signs off with six kisses and a heart.

 Wesley said: "It felt normal because it was a lesson where we do creative writing."

 Mrs Walker said: "He handed it to me one evening and then just went upstairs to bed.

 "I really felt like I was going to find him hanging from his bed and maybe he felt he couldn't take any more.

 "I spoke to him and he said it was something they were asked to do at school, I felt it to be really sick.

-"I just don't think schools should be asking children to write things like this especially when it can be seen as a suicide note, I don't agree with it."'Express their feelings'
+"I just don't think schools should be asking children to write things like this especially when it can be seen as a suicide note, I don't agree with it."